 Side Panel vs. Full Belly Panel Maternity Jeans

-I think side panels are great for the first stages of pregnancy and for wearing post partum (if you do actually put on jeans).
-I find full belly panel maternity jeans more comfortable and easier to keep up.
-I’m also willing to pay more for a great pair of full belly panel maternity jeans because I’ll wear them more of my pregnancy and I wear them during the time later stages of pregnancy when I struggle to really like clothes / the way my body looks in clothes.
+Side panels are great for the first stages of pregnancy and for wearing postpartum (if you do actually put on jeans).
+I find full-belly panel maternity jeans more comfortable and easier to keep up.
+I’m also willing to pay more for a great pair of full belly panel maternity jeans because I’ll wear them more of my pregnancy.
+Also, I wear them during the time later stages of pregnancy when I struggle to really like clothes / the way my body looks in clothes.

 I ordered a 26 which is the same size I had at the time in a regular pair of Madewell maternity jeans.
 They were a little big right out of the bag.

-As my pregnancy went on my belly got bigger and I gained some weight everywhere else and these fit perfectly.
+As my pregnancy went on my belly got bigger and I gained some weight everywhere else.
+These fit perfectly, eventually.

-The general recommendation is to order your pre-pregnancy size but depending on how far along you are and how much weight you have gained, your pre-pregnancy size may be a little big.
+The general recommendation is to order your pre-pregnancy size.
+Depending on how far along you are and how much weight you have gained, your pre-pregnancy size may be a little big.